Kitces Tax Intensive CE Day 2026

 This session will explore:

-- Key income and estate tax planning opportunities arising from OBBBA
+- Impactful income and estate tax planning opportunities emerging after the passage of OBBBA

 CE Reporting Requirements

-Kitces will report CE on your behalf to several organizations including the CFP Board, American College, IWI, and FINRA by November 14.
+Kitces will report CE on your behalf to several organizations including the CFP Board, American College, IWI, FINRA, and the IRS (for EA CE) by March 30, 2026.

 (CE requirements vary for each organization)